MorrowShore/Prism/README.md

 You can then simply stream to your Prism, and it will send your stream to all the platforms you'd like.

-## <span style="color:red">Prequisites<span>
+## Prequisites

-You'd need a VPS server for this, but fret not, its specification or power does not matter!
+<span style="color:red">You'd need a VPS server for this, but fret not, its specification or power does not matter!<span>

 You can get very cheap (1~5 USD) Linux VPS from providers such as Linode, Ionos, Digital Ocean, etc.